Last updated 1 May 2019

 You cannot refuse to receive information which we are required to provide you by law.

-Personal Information means any information or data that you provide us in any form from time to time which relates to a living individual who can be identified from, or whose identity is apparent or can reasonably be ascertained from, that information or data alone or in conjunction with other information already held by the recipient, controller or processor of such information or data and includes any expression of opinion about the individual and any indication of the intentions of the recipient or any other person in respect of that individual; and
+Personal Information means any information or data that you provide us in any form from time to time which relates to a living individual who can be identified from, or whose identity is apparent or can reasonably be ascertained from, that information or data alone or in conjunction with other information already held by the recipient, controller or processor of such information or data and includes any expression of opinion about the individual and any indication of the intentions of the recipient or any other person in respect of that individual (and which may include health or other sensitive information); and

 Website means the website located at www.betterconsult.com and any other application distribution platform (including mobile applications) through which we provide the Services.